Home | E-mail | Photo gallery | Mail Sale Catalogue | Grafting Guestbook | Dictionary | Winter test | Links | Search

 Roots: Fibrous

-Spines: Strong, bent, initially blackish with a brown base then becoming grey-pinkish with black point.
-Radial spines 7-9 (5) up to 25mm long and one or two central spines of the same length.
+Spines: Strong, very stiff, bent backward, initially blackish with a brown base then becoming grey-pinkish to whitish brown with black point.

 Seeds: Microsemineum type, section pirisemineum, very small (0.6 X 0.4mm), testa reddish shining and smooth.